Tuesday, 28 April 2015

 Peel, wash and cut the mangoes into medium sized cubes discarding the seeds.
 Rub with salt and turmeric powder.
 Rest for half an hour.

-Take a wok & switch on the gas stove.
+Take a wok, switch on the gas stove.
 Add the marinated mango cubes & cover cook at low heat for 8-10 minutes.
 Give a stir in between!

-Uncover & add the jaggery powder & a medium cup of water; fold in well.
+Remove the cover, add the jaggery powder & a medium cup of water; fold in well.
 As the jaggery melts, keep stirring at medium heat till it turns little sticky.
 Add the sugar to get the mixture more sticky.

 Switch off gas.
 Transfer to a bowl.